Quick Answer

 Think of it this way: If a hostile bidder is offering shareholders a premium, the issuer can't quietly hoover up shares in the open market and tilt the playing field.
 The disclosure requirement keeps the contest fair.

-A "going-private" transaction is any transaction (or series) by an issuer or affiliate that has a reasonable likelihood of:
+A "going-private" transaction is any transaction (or series) by an issuer or affiliate that has a reasonable likelihood or purpose of:

-• Causing the equity class to be held by fewer than 300 holders of record, which makes it eligible for deregistration, OR
+- Causing the equity class to be held by fewer than 300 holders of record, which makes it eligible for deregistration or suspension of Exchange Act reporting, OR

 Common fact patterns that trigger going-private treatment: